Getting the Most from

 Customers have multiple stakeholders in their DMU (Decision-Making Units) who have different wants and needs and it’s normally not possible for one person to satisfy all their needs.

-In most cases as a minimum, the Salesperson would work jointly on the deal with a Product Manager or Technical Specialist but in many cases marketing would become involved to nurture the lead through the sales process and more senior stakeholders in the selling organisation would be involved in the final negotiations.
+In most cases as a minimum, the salesperson would work jointly on the deal with a Product Manager or Technical Specialist, but in many cases marketing should also become involved to nurture the lead through the sales process, with more senior stakeholders in the selling organisation being involved in the final negotiations.

 Enterprise Training Reviews